particle-iot/docs/src/content/reference/device-os/wifi-setup-options.md

 - [Enable developer options](https://developer.android.com/studio/run/device) on your Android device (the emulator cannot be used with BLE).
 - Follow the instructions in the README of the AndroidBLEExample repository.
 - It is OK to upgrade the Android Gradle Plug-in using the automatic tool.
-- Flash the "fixed mobile secret firmware" above to Particle P2, Photon 2, or Argon.
+- Flash the [fixed mobile secret firmware](#fixed-mobile-secret-firmware) above to Particle P2, Photon 2, or Argon.

 The Android sample app does not handle scanning the data matrix code on the device.
 The fixed mobile secret firmware sets it to `AAAAAAAAAAAAAAA` (15 of the uppercase letter A).